timaschew/karma-inject-html/Readme.md

 # karma-inject-html

-This karma plugin is useful when you switching to karma and don't want to rewrite all your tests because karma don't provide a automatically HTML page injection for your tests.
+This karma plugin is useful when you switching to karma and don't want to rewrite all your tests because karma don't provide an automatically HTML page injection for your tests.

 You can inject markup from a file or you can write the markup directly into the karma config.